skyword/Feed-Java-Client/src-samples/Adobe/readme.txt

-Content with Embedded Images Example
+Content inserted into Adobe CQ/AEM

-This example downloads the Skyword XML feed and also process any embedded images found in the article body.
+This example downloads the Skyword XML feed and uses jcr to insert/update/delete the content and attached images into the Adobe AEM repository.

 How to Run:
 ant run